exercism/elm/exercises/concept/treasure-factory/.docs/instructions.md

 Your dungeon managers will come up with a list of password/treasure suggestions, and only suitable `TreasureChest`s will be created.

-Should the treasures be unique from the initial list, or from a filtered list of chests with secure passwords?
-You don't mind that too much as long as your two conditions are met, you will expose the verification functions and it will be decided by the dungeon managers.

-This makes the phantom type technique a great choice for the API.
+With these criterion, there are two possible ways of creating secure chests from a list of suggestions:
+1. remove the ones with insecure passwords, then remove the ones with duplicate treasures
+2. remove the ones with duplicate treasures, then remove the ones with insecure passwords

+Those two might not give the same results (for example for `[("strong_password", GoldStatue), ("1234", GoldStatue)]`), but you don't mind either way, so you want to let the dungeon managers decide.

+An API that leaves the users some choice, but still guarantees properties of the final result?
+Sounds like a perfect fit for the phantom type technique!

 ## 1. Provide a placeholder for treasure chests